CodeWithJayanth/misbehaviorx-llm-project/README.md

 # MisbehaviorX LLM-based Misbehavior Detection (Term Project)

 This repository contains code artifacts and the report for a term project that explores **LLM-based misbehavior detection** on the **MisbehaviorX** V2X dataset.
-The project converts V2X log rows (CSV) into prompt-ready text/JSONL, runs **zero-shot / few-shot** prompting on LLMs (e.g., Groq-hosted models), and evaluates predictions as **attacker vs genuine**.
+The project converts V2X log rows (CSV) into prompt-ready text/JSONL, runs **zero-shot / few-shot** prompting on LLMs, and evaluates predictions as **attacker vs genuine**.

 **Report:** `report/misbehaviorx_report.pdf`